The Best Places to Travel Alone in Australia

 Australia is a great destination to travel solo and for road trips too.
 There are so many unique places that match any solo travel style.

-As a solo traveller, you may feel overwhelmed because of the vast distances that you need to consider, before choosing destinations to travel alone.
-I would pick places you feel comfortable with, not only regarding what you can there but also regarding transportation options.
+As a solo traveller, you may feel overwhelmed because of the vast distances that you need to consider before choosing destinations to travel alone.
+I would pick places you feel comfortable with, regarding what you can there and transportation options.

 As a first time traveller to Australia, you are better off starting your journey from the main Australian cities like Sydney and Melbourne and Perth and Adelaide.
-These are the safest places to visit in Australia on your own, as a woman, that I highly recommend to all first-time solo female travellers, if you don’t feel like going on a self-driving itinerary.
+These are the safest places to visit in Australia on your own.
+As a woman, I highly recommend it to all first-time solo female travellers if you don’t feel like going on a self-driving itinerary.

-From Melbourne, you can go by bus and visit small towns like Ballarat, Bendigo, Geelong and if you feel confident about driving solo, go on easy day-trips from Melbourne.
+From Melbourne, you can go by bus and visit small towns like Ballarat, Bendigo, Geelong and if you feel confident about driving solo, go on an easy day trips from Melbourne.

 If you can consider self-driving, then you have it all.
 Australia is a beautiful country for road trips.
 From rural areas to scenic coastal drives to remote Outback regions, you name it.

 Here is a list of the best places I have discovered by going on road trips over 15 years of solo travel adventures in Australia.